xsuchy/ada-zangemann-cz/docbook/README.md

 - Use its:externalResourceRefRule to enable translators to change the link to the dropcap image.
 The current setup doesn't enable translators to set other dropcap properties, to a different solution might be necessary.
 - Scribus drop cap can be set on the paragraph.
 If applied manually the style of the first letter is change (as observed in the XML document), but this is not necessary.
 It is important that the font size of the capital matches the font size of the main text, because otherwise rendering issues can occur.
 See notes in [Scribus issue 15124](https://bugs.scribus.net/view.php?id=15124).
 - Heebo font is the current default.
 Heebo font is a variant of the Roboto Font that includes characters for Hebrew.
 [Heebo lacks an italic font variant](https://github.com/OdedEzer/heebo/issues/3) and thus italic emphasis cannot be rendered correctly.
 Choosing Roboto or another font with more support for variants makes more sense.
+- A out-of-source build strategy is used instead of an in-source build.
+Sources and built output are kept separate.
+This helps ensure reproducibility and it encourages to keep the source files compact and organized.

 #### Ideas for consideration